project-gemmi/benchmarking-json/README.md

 (Yes, it'd be better to show MB/s).

-Three of the benchmarks are in-situ: RapidJSON_InSitu, sajson, gason.
+Three of the benchmarks are in-situ: RapidJSON_Insitu, sajson, gason.
 Two are not in-situ and with full numeric precision: taocpp and RapidJSON_FullPrec.

 The results are consistent with both gason and sajson benchmarks.
 Each of RapidJSON, sajson and gason wins at least one test and can be rightfully called the fastest parser.

+As Chad noted in #1, sajson in the dynamic allocation mode (that was used here) trades a bit of CPU performance for much lower peak memory usage when parsing.

 Here are results I got with Clang 4: